VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 3.6 Implementation

+In coordination with the Department of Tax, VCGI will work with the current CAMA data vendors to establish work flows for providing and publishing the agreed-upon schema.
+CAMA vendors will be responsible for supplying the requested fields meeting standardized specifications (field length, content, data type, etc.) as either a read-only API (preferred), or as an extract of their data sent directly to VCGI.
+Regardless of method, data should be made available monthly.
+VCGI will be responsible for compiling data from all four vendors into a single database and performing any transformations needed to ensure data are standardized in format and content.
+VCGI will also make the dataset publicly through incorporation in the Parcel Viewer and for download via the Vermont Geodata Portal.

+As CAMA data become more publicly accessible, it will be important to be explicit about specific and intended uses.
+Namely, CAMA data should not be used for non-assessment purposes including financing.
+VCGI and the Department of Tax recommend the following disclaimer accompany CAMA data:

-Disclaimer: "the data on this cost sheet/CAMA data reference is based on the last inspection by the listers/assessor for the town.
-This information should not be used for financing, permitting or any other non-assessment related purposes.
+>"the data on this cost sheet/CAMA data reference are based on the last inspection by the listers/assessor for the town.
+This information should not be used for financing, permitting, or any other non-assessment related purposes.
 Data observed by the listers/assessors will not be adjusted to serve any financing or other purpose."

+Timing between an update to a property's CAMA data and availability in statewide geospatial datasets would be approximately six to eight weeks, depending on data collection by listers/assessors, recording in CAMA software, monthly transfer to VCGI, and final data compilation, transformation, and publish.
+A similar workflow currently exists for [Vermont Property Transfers](https://vcgi.vermont.gov/data-release/vermont-property-transfers-now-available-spatial-data), which include a weekly extract of property transfer data as provided publicly by the Department of Tax.
+Under this model, 70% of property transfers appear in geospatial datasets within four to five weeks of their closing date.

 # Recommendation 4: Clarify Right-of-Way Mapping for Tax Purposes